LGBTQ rights in Kentucky: Laws against homosexuality

 In 1992, the Kentucky Supreme Court ruled the section of Kentucky's sodomy statute criminalizing consensual sodomy violated the Kentucky state constitution.
 In overturning the consensual sodomy statute (KRS 510.100) in the Kentucky v.
 Wasson case, the Kentucky Supreme Court decriminalized consensual sodomy.
 The statute remains on the books but remains unenforceable.
 In Lawrence v.
 Texas, the 2003 U.S. Supreme Court ruling overturning the remaining state sodomy laws, the U.S. Supreme Court further affirmed that such statutes violate the U.S. Constitution.

 The former Kentucky statute criminalized consensual sexual relations between people of the same sex, even if conducted in private.
 Specifically, the law criminalized genital-oral (oral sex), genital-anal (anal sex), and anal-oral (rimming) sex – but only between partners of the same sex.
 Such sexual activities between mixed-sex (male-female) couples were legal.
-Such conduct was a misdemeanor punishable by up to 12 months in jail and a fine of up to $500.
-Solicitation of same was also a misdemeanor, punishable by up to 90 days in jail and a fine of up to $250.
+Such conduct was a misdemeanor punishable by up to 12 months in jail and a fine of up to $500 for same sex relationships.
+Solicitation of the same was also a misdemeanor, punishable by up to 90 days in jail and a fine of up to $250.

 Historically, Kentucky's sodomy statutes had changed over time.
 The 1860 sodomy statute criminalized anal penetration by a penis and applied to both male-female couples and male-male couples.
 Because the law focused exclusively on penile-anal penetration, consensual sex between women was technically legal in Kentucky until 1974.
-In fact, in 1909 the Kentucky Supreme Court issued a ruling in Commonwealth v.
+In fact, in 1909, the Kentucky Supreme Court issued a ruling in Commonwealth v.
 Poindexter involving two African-American men arrested for consensual oral sex.
-In this decision the court upheld that the then current sodomy law did not criminalize oral sex but only anal sex.
+In this decision, the court upheld that the then-current sodomy law did not criminalize oral sex but only anal sex.

 In 1974, Kentucky revised its statutes as part of a penal code reform advocated by the American Law Institute.
 While the American Law Institute urged states to decriminalize consensual sodomy and other victimless crimes, the Kentucky legislature chose to decriminalize anal sex involving male-female couples but to broaden the new statute to criminalize anal-genital, oral-genital, and oral-anal sexual contact involving same-sex couples (both male-male and female-female couples).
 Thus, the 1974 revised statute decriminalized consensual anal sex for mixed-sex couples but expanded criminalization of sexual acts to include both male and female same-sex couples.
 Kentucky also reduced consensual sodomy from a felony to a misdemeanor in 1974.
 It was this final remaining consensual sodomy statute, which criminalized only same-sex behavior, which was ruled unconstitutional by the Kentucky Supreme Court in Kentucky v.
 Wasson in 1992.